alevar/tiebrush/README.rst

                             using a dedicated color palette.
 The comparison will visualize in-frame and out-of-frame positions as well as any intervals missing and extra between the reference and each query transcript
+      --all-junctions       Will force the script to display all junctions, including those not present in the GTF